top of page

 Check out this video clip of renowned paleontologist, Jack Horner, the main consultant behind the Jurassic movies!

-Jack makes some interesting points with which a creationist can agree, such as his statement...
+Jack makes some interesting points with which a creationist can agree, such as this statement...

 "We just started looking at the evidence and seeing what the evidence said about T-Rex..."

-In the program, "Valley of the T. Rex," Horner points out that T-Rex' tiny arms, shallow tooth root, massive head and bones, large olfactory organ, and longer thigh (in comparison to a longer shin of the smaller velociraptor, for example) are more befitting a slow-walking scavenger.
+In the program, "Valley of the T. Rex," Horner points to T-Rex' tiny arms, shallow tooth root, massive head and bones, large olfactory organ, and longer thigh (in comparison to a longer shin of the smaller velociraptor, for example) as evidence that fits a slower-walking scavenger.

 While the word "dinosaur" isn't in the Bible, because it wasn't coined until 1841.
 The King James version is dated at 1611 and refers to creatures such as "dragons" (Psalm 74:13), "behemoth" (Job 40:15-24), and "leviathan" (Job 41) which breathed fire!
 In truth, evidence from observable science regularly confirms the Biblical account of a young earth and the narrative that dinosaurs have lived at the same time as man since Day 6 of Creation Week!